samuelmurail/gromacs_py/README.rst

    - Position constraints file ``.itp`` creation
    - Cyclic petide topologie

-* Coordinate manipulation:
-   - Changing atom names, chain, coordinates, ...
-   - Insertion of *N* copy of a molecule in a system for *flooding* simulation
-   - Linear peptide creation

 * Advanced simulation tools:
    - Monitor a simulation while running
-   - Interrupt a simulation if a criterion is met
+   - Interrupt a simulation if a criterion is met (Not implemented yet)

 Compatibility